-7 Our Supplier Code of Conduct contains anti-corruption policies and procedures for reporting wrongdoing, and it is integrated into electronic ordering systems and contractual terms throughout the Group.
+- 6 Reflects the employee headcount as of February 1, 2023, excluding employees on leave or newly hired and therefore not enrolled in the training and corresponding communication including anti-corruption policies and procedures. - Our Supplier Code of Conduct contains anti-corruption policies and procedures for reporting wrongdoing, and it is integrated into electronic ordering systems and contractual terms throughout the Group.
 Our supplier base is depicted in the Supply Chain Responsibility section.
-8 All in the EMEA region